UDC-GAC/MARTA/README.txt

     Marcos Horro Varela <marcos.horro@udc.es> (mantainer)
     Louis-Noël Pouchet <pouchet@colostate.edu>

-MARPHIL is a framework for reverse-engineering features of the architecture.
+MARPLOT is a framework for reverse-engineering features of the architecture.
 Some information regarding a concrete architecture may not be fully disclosed by the manufacturer.